Pahang: Hindu-Buddhist Era

 By the middle of the 5th century, a polity suggested to be ancient Pahang, was described in the Book of Song as Pohuang or Panhuang (婆皇).
 The king of Pohuang, She-li Po-luo-ba-mo ('Sri Bhadravarman'), was recorded to have sent an envoy to the Liu Song court in 449–450.
 In 456–457, another envoy of the same country arrived at the Chinese capital, Jiankang.
-This ancient Pahang is believed to had been established later as a mueang to the mandala of Langkasuka-Kedah centred in modern-day Patani region that rose to prominence with the regression of Funan from the 6th century.
+This ancient Pahang is believed to have been established later as a mueang to the mandala of Langkasuka-Kedah centred in modern-day Patani region that rose to prominence with the regression of Funan from the 6th century.
 By the beginning of the 8th century, Langkasuka-Kedah came under the military and political hegemony of Srivijaya.
 In the 11th century, the power vacuum left by the collapse of Srivijaya was filled by the Nakhon Si Thammarat Kingdom, commonly known in Malay tradition as 'Ligor'.
 During this period, Pahang, designated as Muaeng Pahang was established as one of the twelve naksat city states of Ligor.

 In the 14th century, Pahang began consolidating its influence in the southern part of the Malay Peninsula.
 The kingdom, described by Portuguese historian, Manuel Godinho de Erédia as Pam, was one of the two kingdoms of Malayos in the peninsula, in succession to Pattani, that flourished before the establishment of the Malacca Sultanate.
 The Maharaja of Pahang, was also the overlord of countries of Ujong Tanah ('land's end'), on the southern part of the peninsula including Temasek.
 The Majapahit chronicle, Nagarakretagama even used the name Pahang to designate the Malay Peninsula, an indication of the importance of this kingdom.
 The History of Ming records several envoy missions from Pahang to the Ming court in the 14th and 15th centuries.
 In 1378, Maharaja Tajau sent envoys with a letter on a gold leaf and sent six foreign slaves and products of the country as tribute.
 In 1411, during the reign of Maharaja Pa-la-mi-so-la-ta-lo-si-ni (transliterated by historian as 'Parameswara Teluk Chini'), he also sent envoys carrying tribute.